rmcendarfer2017/MCP-server-PDF--Conversion/README.md

-# E-Book MCP Server
+# E-Book MCP Server with PDF Conversion

-A Machine Comprehension Protocol (MCP) server for creating e-books and PDF documents from HTML content with embedded images.
+A server for creating e-books and PDF documents from HTML content with embedded images.
+This project provides robust functionality for converting HTML files to PDF while properly handling embedded images.

 ## Features